The name Screvane was carried to England

 Early Notables of the Screvane family (pre 1700)

-Another 32 words (2 lines of text) are included under the topic Early Screvane Notables in all our PDF Extended History products and printed products wherever possible.
+, he drowned at the age of 28 with eight other colonists, while attempting to...
+Another 38 words (3 lines of text) are included under the topic Early Screvane Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Screvane family to Ireland